 Join State Naturalist Randy Hedgepath and Ranger Cara Alexander on a three-day, two-night exploration of some of our most beautiful state waterfalls.
 This outdoor adventure features the waterfalls at Fall Creek Falls State Park and the spectacular beauty of Savage Gulf, Suter Falls and the Fiery Gizzard Trail.
-Focusing on the beauty and history of these majestic falls, the tours also include educational and interpretive programs unique to each location.
+Focusing on the beauty and history of these majestic falls, the tours include legends and folklore, and other educational and interpretive programs unique to each location,

-7:00 PM: Meet in the Cascade Room for an informal slide show by State Naturalist Randy Hedgepath.
+6:00 PM: Meet the group in the tour meeting room for dinner followed by an informal picture show of waterfalls by State Naturalist, Randy Hedgepath.

 About Your Guides

 State Naturalist, Randy Hedgepath has more than 34 years of experience with Tennessee State Parks.
 Randy has served as a Ranger Naturalist at South Cumberland and Radnor Lake State Parks.
 He was appointed State Naturalist for Tennessee State Parks in 2007.
 A graduate of UT-Martin and former National Park Service Interpretive Specialist, Randy is one of the most sought after interpretive specialists in the southeastern United States.